-The programme draws from the knowledge of both leading academics across disciplines and healthcare experts.
+The programme draws on the knowledge of leading academics from across disciplines and healthcare experts.
 It provides a comprehensive research-driven theoretical framework, along with practice-oriented knowledge and skills in patient safety, risk management, human factors and quality improvement healthcare initiatives.

-There will be the opportunity to develop in-depth understanding of strategies to establish a culture of organisational learning, focusing on continued proactive improvement of healthcare delivery.
-You will be challenged to incorporate a number of healthcare related themes - leadership, simulation education, patient safety, innovation, team training and quality improvement - into a unified approach to deliver sustainable change.
+There will be the opportunity to develop an in-depth understanding of strategies to establish a culture of organisational learning, focusing on continued proactive improvement of healthcare delivery.
+You will be challenged to incorporate a number of healthcare-related themes - leadership, simulation education, patient safety, innovation, team training and quality improvement - into a unified approach to deliver sustainable change.

 - UK/EU: part-time

 Fees are subject to an annual review.
 For programmes that last longer than one year, please budget for up to a five per cent increase in fees each year.
 Find out more about tuition fees.

 University of Bristol students and graduates can benefit from a ten per cent reduction in tuition fees for postgraduate study.
 Check your eligibility for an alumni scholarship.